 Note: Rural clinical rotations are available to all interested third- and fourth-year medical students.
-For more information, please contact Hanna LoGrasso, MBA, program coordinator.
+For more information, please contact Melanie Calderwood, coordinator, COD and LIC.

 - Increase the number of University of Arizona College of Medicine – Phoenix graduates who practice in a rural setting.